JohnDoubleUB/angular-crash/README.md

 Then we just need to create this file

 Now to run it we just call (because we called it "server" in scripts): npm run server

+### Switching to the httpclient to use this mock server
+So angular actually has its own httpclient, so we'll use that
+    import {HttpClient, HttpHeaders} from '@angular/common/http';

+This will allow us to make our requests

+We will also have to add this to our component as a module so we can use it
+    app.module.ts

+This is where all our components are also registered, one unified place, which is also why we don't have to do as much importing as in React
+    import { HttpClientModule } from '@angular/common/http'; //We add this so we can do the http client stuff in our project

+then make sure to include that in the imports with our other stuff:
+    @NgModule({
+    declarations: [
+        AppComponent,
+        HeaderComponent,
+        ButtonComponent,
+        TasksComponent,
+        TaskItemComponent
+    ],
+    imports: [
+        BrowserModule,
+        FontAwesomeModule,
+        HttpClientModule //Here it is added to this too!
+    ],
+    providers: [],
+    bootstrap: [AppComponent]
+    })
+    export class AppModule { }

+Then in the service itself we just need to make sure we know the url for the api and then also inject the httpClient into the constructor as seen below:
+    export class TaskService {
+    private apiUrl = "http://localhost:5000/tasks"; //Self explanatory but this is where the database is running

+    constructor(private http: HttpClient) { } //Then make sure to include it in the constructor for the service

+    getTasks(): Observable<Task[]>
+    {
+        //return TASKS; //Error because this isn't an observable
+        // const tasks = of(TASKS); //We are changing this again to allow us to use the fake server
+        // return tasks;
+        //Added triangle brackets to fix the issue with the returned type not being of Task return this.http.get<Task[]>(this.apiUrl); //This is the new line that actually gets data from the server }